iceriverdog/myfabricsamples/interest_rate_swaps/README.md

 ### Prerequisites

 The following prerequisites are needed to run this sample:
+* You need to run this sample from your GOPATH.
+If you have downloaded the `fabric-samples` directory outside your GOPATH, then you need to copy or move the interest rate sample into your GOPATH.
 * Fabric docker images.
 By default the `network/network.sh` script will look for fabric images with the `latest` tag, this can be adapted with the `-i` command line parameter of the script.
 * A local installation of `configtxgen` and `cryptogen` in the `PATH` environment, or included in `fabric-samples/bin` directory.
+* Vendoring the chaincode.
+In the `chaincode` directory, run `govendor init` and `govendor add +external` to vendor the shim from your local copy of fabric.

 ### Bringing up the network